antirez/neural-redis/README.md

-regression and classification problems that are able to enhance the user experience in many applications, are approachable by feed forward fully connected small networks, that are very fast to rain, very generic, and robust to far from perfect parameters configurations.
+regression and classification problems that are able to enhance the user experience in many applications, are approachable by feed forward fully connected small networks, that are very fast to rain, very generic, and robust against non optimal parameters configurations.

 Neural Redis implements: